 This landmark was built shortly after the stock market crash of 1929; John D. Rockefeller wanted to create a symbol of hope in what was a sad, broke city.
-He partnered with the Radio Corporation of America to build a grand theater.
 When it opened, some said Radio City Music Hall was so grand that there was no need for performances, because people would get more than their money's worth simply by sitting there and enjoying the space.
-Despite being the largest indoor theater in the world with its cityblock–long marquee, it feels warm and intimate.
-Hour-long "Stage Door" walking tours run year-round, but access is limited during show times.
+Despite being the largest indoor theater in the world with its city-block-long marquee, it feels warm and intimate.
+Seventy-five-minute "Stage Door" walking tours run year-round, but access is limited during show times.
 Day-of-tour tickets are sold at the Radio City Avenue Store; advance tickets are available by phone or through the website.

 Although there are concerts and other events here year-round, the biggest draw is the Radio City Christmas Spectacular: more than a million visitors every year come to see the iconic Rockettes.
 Make reservations as early as possible, especially if you want to attend near Christmas or on a weekend.
 Certain dates and times tend to sell out, but you can usually find tickets for all shows until mid-October.
 Tickets start at $46 per person for the 90-minute show, although there are often promotions and deals available, especially for nonpeak times.